Joniii11/discord-bot-template/docs/command-system.md

     const enabled = cmdExecutor.getBoolean("enabled");    // Get a boolean argument
     const channel = cmdExecutor.getChannel("channel");    // Get a channel argument
     const role = cmdExecutor.getRole("role");             // Get a role argument
+    const mentionable = cmdExecutor.getMentionable("mention"); // Get a user or role const attachment = cmdExecutor.getAttachment("file"); // Get an attachment (slash only) const integer = cmdExecutor.getInteger("count");      // Get an integer

-    // You can specify if an argument is required const requiredUser = cmdExecutor.getUser("user", true);  // Will throw error if missing
+    // You can specify if an argument is required with generic type parameters const requiredUser = cmdExecutor.getUser("user", true);  // Will throw error if missing

     // For message commands, these methods use the parsed arguments